 Portfolio and Responsibilities of the Chief Diversity Officer

-In alignment with the SUNY Diversity, Equity and Inclusion Policy, the Chief Diversity Officer (CDO) and the Office of Diversity and Inclusion is charged with overseeing efforts to increase diversity and inclusion on each SUNY Campus.
+In alignment with the SUNY Diversity, Equity and Inclusion Policy, the Chief Diversity Officer (CDO) and the Office for Institutional Equity is charged with overseeing efforts to increase diversity and inclusion on each SUNY Campus.
 Downstate was one of a small number of SUNY campuses with a CDO already in place.
 The CDO will work with all campus constituencies to implement best practices for the recruitment, retention and promotion of professional and educational advancement opportunities for all students, faculty and staff.
 The CDO's charge, as recommended in the SUNY Diversity, Equity and Inclusion Policy, includes:

 - Reporting directly to the president.

 - Being a member of the senior administration with parity with other senior administrators.